dortania/OpenCore-Install-Guide/config.plist/legacy.md

 While this guide will not cover the entirety of config setup for hardware not included in this guide, we will however give some pointers as to the specifics of installing with older hardware.

-Note that critical thinking and google will be required.
+Note that critical thinking and google will be required, as I won't be holding your hand compared to other systems.

 ## Sandy Bridge(Second Generation i-series)

 Actually almost identical to an Ivy Bridge hack, the main things that need to be changed:

-* Follow Ivy Bridge setup for most config options
+* Follow [Ivy Bridge setup](https://dortania.github.io/OpenCore-Desktop-Guide/config.plist/ivy-bridge.html) for most config options
 * Must use [DuetPkg](https://dortania.github.io/OpenCore-Desktop-Guide/extras/legacy.html) as most Sandy Bridge motherboards do not support UEFI
 * IMEI will need to be faked if running Sandy Bridge CPU on an Ivy Bridge based chipset(B75, Q75, Q77, H77, Z75, Z77)
   * [device-id](https://github.com/acidanthera/WhateverGreen/blob/master/Manual/FAQ.IntelHD.en.md#intel-hd-graphics-20003000-sandy-bridge-processors) and [SSDT-IMEI](https://github.com/acidanthera/OpenCorePkg/blob/master/Docs/AcpiSamples/SSDT-IMEI.dsl)